metrics-js/process/README.md

 ### Open file descriptors

-The Open file descriptor collector emit a metric with the number of open file descriptors.
+The Open file descriptor collector emits a metric with the number of open file descriptors.

  * **metric name:** process_open_fds